 This was by far the most entertaining and fun debrief of our entire time out in the field.
 It was incredible to see how much everyone had bonded over the last few days.
 The trail names themselves are evidence that we were getting to know each other pretty well at this point.

-Day 6: Campsite along the PCT to Camp Lake (6 miles, 4 hours 11 minutes)
+Day 6: Campsite along the PCT to Camp Lake (6 miles; 4 hours 11 minutes, breaks not included)

 Today was one of the more challenging—but still fun!—days of the trip.
 The morning started off fairly easy.
 Although the trail up to the White Chuck River was a little overrun by deadfall and downed trees, we were headed downhill, so it wasn’t too strenuous.
 However, upon arriving at the White Chuck River, we couldn’t see a trail on the other side.
 Our LODs (Tessa, Jay, and Hank) decided that we would send some scouts across the river to check out the area and see if a trail appeared somewhere along the shore.
 I volunteered to scout—mostly because I wanted to move around rather than sit and wait—and continued on with Jay and Travis.
 Crossing the river was easy since there was an enormous downed tree that stretched across it just a few yards away from where everybody was waiting.
 We thought we were in luck when we saw a few cairns leading us over the shore to a small opening in the trees, but when we followed the path up, it led us to a muddy, swamp area—we were pretty close to some hot springs—surrounded by more deadfall and downed trees.
 We spent a few more minutes scouting around the area and found nothing resembling a trail.
 Not wanting to exceed our time limit and worry the rest of our expedition, we headed back.